Why You Should Stop Eating Whey Protein | Whey Protein Substitute

 At this point, trying to decipher who was responsible for first commercializing whey powder is mostly hearsay.
 One of the first people to mass produce whey powder was Dan Duchaine.
 Dan is nicknamed the “Steroid Guru” for being one of the first bodybuilders involved with the steroid movement.

 Another person who played a critical role in bringing protein powder to the mainstream is Bob Hoffman, who also owned York Barbell before his death in 1985.
-In 1952, he began selling a protein supplement known as Hi-Proteen, which was essentially a mixture of Hersey’s chocolate and soy flour.
+In 1952, he began selling a protein supplement known as Hi-Proteen, which was essentially a mixture of Hershey’s chocolate and soy flour.

 Different Types of Whey Protein